PROFIT MARGIN: [PASS]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for RLJ was 2.65% last year, while for this year it is 2.66%.
-Since the AR to sales has been flat, RLJ passes this test.
+Accounts Receivable to Sales for RLJ was 2.68% last year, while for this year it is 2.35%.
+Since the AR to sales is decreasing by -0.33% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]